Kitchen Exhaust Fan

 It must be remembered you really need a good kitchen exhaust-fan system if you cook greasy foods and boil foods.
 The cooking process often creates both visible particles as well as an invisible aerosol mist of grease and smoke.

-These can and do coat the surfaces of your kitchen if they're not vacuumed and exhausted to the exterior of your home.
-Sooner or later even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls and ceilings.
+Grease can and does coat the surfaces of your kitchen if they're not vacuumed and exhausted to the exterior of your home.
+Sooner or later even with a great exhaust fan, you can still develop a fine coating of grease on light fixtures, cabinets, walls, and ceilings.
 This is the voice of experience talking.

 Generally speaking, I prefer the overhead kitchen exhaust fans rather than the down-draft ones simply because hot air rises.
 Why not use that physical axiom to your advantage and collect the cooking vapors with a hood?